JL907/Sett/README.md

 ## General
 Sett is a melee based bruiser champion that focuses on dealing tons of damage and sustaining throughout fights.
 Use FaceBreaker to interrupt incoming damage and slam your opponents in the ground with The Show Stopper.
 He has no good mobility early on except the initial dash of The Show Stopper.
 Haymaker utilizes a unique resource called Grit.
 Grit is accumulated through taking damage.
 Haymaker gets a damage boost based on how much Grit you expend.
 The Show Stopper is scaled based on the primary target's max health.
 Slam a big opponnent to deal more damage around you.

-## Latest Patch Notes `1.2.2`
+## Latest Patch Notes `1.2.3`
-* Fixed an issue where Haymaker was doing no damage to some bosses
-* Fixed an issue where Facebreaker was not sucking in some enemies
-* The Show Stopper bounces Sett a bit higher on impact to prevent clipping.
-* The Show Stopper has a fixed height and no longer scales height with movement speed.
-* The Show Stopper's initial dash velocity is faster.
-* Haymaker has 200% less base damage however the bonus Grit damage has increased to +300% from 50%.
-* Haymaker now has an indicator (Indicator may sometimes not appear, this is a known issue.)
-* Haymaker has a slightly tweaked visual effect.
-* Haymaker hitbox overlaps Sett a bit more.
-* Grit now displays numerical value on the bar.
+`Bug reports can be posted in discord https://discord.gg/aYuS9Wsxxx`

+*Fixed an issue where The Show Stopper was doing 0 damage during multiplayer games *Fixed an issue where The Show Stopper would damage Sett during multiplayer games *Fixed an issue where The Show Stopper impact wouldn't pop sett up during multiplayer games *Fixed an issue where The Haymaker was not showing visual effect during multiplayer games *Fixed an issue where Setts primary visual would display twice during its duration during multiplayer games

 ## Discord
 https://discord.gg/aYuS9Wsxxx